Skip to content

 WHAT IS OSTEOPATHIC MEDICINE?

-Osteopathic medicine uses Osteopathic Manipulative Technique (OMT) to correct structural abnormalities within the body to assist the to return to good health and to alleviate dis-ease.
+Osteopathic medicine uses Osteopathic Manipulative Technique (OMT) to correct structural abnormalities within the body to assist the body to return to good health and to alleviate dis-ease.

 Osteopaths treat a wide range of problems that the body can suffer throughout life.
-A body that is not functioning properly will often give an alarm that manifests as back pain, neck pain, headache, generalized muscle ache and many other physical and functional disorders.
+A body that is not functioning properly will often give an alarm that manifests as back pain, neck pain, headache, generalised muscle ache and many other physical and functional disorders.
 These problems can manifest anywhere where the compensation fails to cope!
-Hence it is important to get to the source of the problem.
+Hence, it is important to get to the source of the problem.

 joyce hankins IG96K HiDk0 unsplash